Mounting hole acc. to IEC 60947-5-1

-A selector switch with a larger handle which is used if operation requires the wearing of gloves, for example
+A selector switch with a larger handle which is used, for example, for operation wearing gloves

-Technical Equipment Specification: One of the former 7 supplemental handbooks to QS-9000.
-It describes the additional requirements applicable to manufacturers of tools (tooling) and production equipment (equipment).
-Was retracted by the AIAG in May 2007 and therefore is no longer used.
+Technical Equipment Specification: One of the former 7 supplemental manuals to QS-9000.
+It describes the additional requirements applicable for manufacturers of tools (tooling) and production equipment (equipment).
+Was retracted by the AIAG in May 2007 and is therefore no longer used.

 THT (Through Hole Technology)